circonus/irondb-docs/installation.md

 Setup also expects to configure a zpool on the secondary EBS volume that is specified by the AMI.
 You do not need to specify `IRONDB_ZPOOL` in the user-data.

-If you do not wish to use the pre-built AMI, you will need to create an OmniOS instance yourself and follow the full setup instructions above.
+If you do not wish to use the pre-built AMI, you will need to create an OmniOS instance yourself and follow the full setup instructions in the [previous section](#InstallationSteps).

 ### EC2 CLI Example

-Following is an example of using the [AWS command-line client](https://aws.amazon.com/cli/) to launch an instance with IRONdb user data.
-The user data was pasted into a local file, `my-user-data`.
+The following is an example of using the [AWS command-line client](https://aws.amazon.com/cli/) to launch an instance with IRONdb user data.
+The user data was pasted into a local file, named `my-user-data` in this example:

         aws ec2 run-instances \
             --count 1